A common misconception: hiring an elopement photographer means that you’re having a photo shoot.

 We consider any time moving “travel time.”
 This is where the buffers come in.
 If you’re in your Las Vegas hotel getting ready and you’re heading downstairs to meet your spouse for your first look, that’s going to take some time.
 I’ve timed it many times and generally something like this takes up to 15-20 minutes between making sure you have everything you need, grabbing the last minute things you’ve forgotten, walking to the elevator, waiting for the elevator, taking the elevator, navigating your way through the hotel/casino, doing last minute checks of shoes, make-up/hair, 15-20 minutes goes by pretty quickly, but also because Vegas hotels are huge.

-I know, you know we’re artists and that we’re all sensitive and stuff but here’s a list of questions that you can absolutely ask your photographer before you decide to hire them and if their collections are completely clear.
+I know, you know we’re artists and that we’re all sensitive and stuff but here’s a list of questions that you can absolutely ask your photographer before you decide to hire them.

 This is all a matter of preference.
 Couples who are choosing a photographer based on their art understand that they have a style with which they resonate most.
 But it’s not just in the way their images look.